Nonlocal Josephson diode effect in minimal Kitaev chains: JJs formed by three minimal Kitaev chains

 are laterally coupled [Fig.\,\ref{Fig0}] and modelled by

 Here $\alpha={\rm L, M, R}$ labels the left (L), middle (M), and right (R) minimal Kitaev chains formed by two sites $j=1,2$, and $c_{\alpha_{j}}$ ($c_{\alpha_{j}}^{\dagger}$) destroys (creates) an electronic state at site $j=1,2$ in the chain $\alpha$.
 The first and second terms in $H_\alpha(\phi_\alpha)$ describe onsite energies $\varepsilon_{\alpha_{j}}$ controlled by gates [brown bars in Fig.\,\ref{Fig0}].
 The third term represents hopping between sites on the same chain, a characteristic of ECT processes.
-The fourth term is a spinless superconducting potential, with amplitude $\Delta_{\alpha}$ and phase $\phi_{\alpha}$, describing CAR processes.
+The fourth term is a spinless superconducting potential, with amplitude $\Delta_{\alpha}$ and phase $\phi_{\alpha}$, describing CAR processes; note that the pair potential characterizes the $p$-wave nature of superconductivity, as in the Kitaev chain and irrespective of topology \cite{sato2017topological,tanakaReview2024}.
 We model the coupling between the three chains by the second and third terms in Eq.\,(\ref{MKCH}) with tunneling amplitudes $\tau_{\rm L(R)}$ across the left (right) junctions.
 Using a gauge symmetry, we also set the phase of the middle chain as $\phi_{\rm M}=0$, leading to the junction depending on two superconducting phases, $H(\phi_{\rm L},\phi_{\rm R})$.
 The phase differences $\phi_{\rm L}$ and $\phi_{\rm R}$ between chains can be externally controlled by magnetic fluxes [Fig.\,\ref{Fig0}], as in Refs.\,\cite{Matsuo_2022,Coraiola_2023,Haxell_2023}.
 Despite the simplicity, two-site Kitaev chains have already been experimentally realized in QDs coupled by a superconductor-semiconductor system \cite{dvir2023realization,bordin2023crossed,PhysRevX.13.031031,zatelli2023robustpoorMajo,Haaf2024}, where the control of ECT and CAR was demonstrated \cite{Wang_Nat2022,Wang_Natcom2023}.
 As we show below, the system exhibits a unique phase dependence, enabling a nonlocal JE with nonreciprocal origin.